5 Great Reasons to Book a VIP Tour at Disney World

 Over the years I have been hosted on press trips with VIP guides and paid for them out of pocket.
 CNN recently did a story about the luxury side of Disney and got the math wrong on the VIP tour guides.
 They should have asked me.

 Go to the Disney website for the new variety of tours that they offer.
 But know that if you want the VIP experience of front of line every time rides, premium seating and backstage delivery, you need to book a private guide.

-The cost fluctuates based on time of year (want to go Christmas week? that is more expensive) the cost runs from $400-600 per hour (there is a six hour minimum).
-Disney tells me that the cost is generally in the $400-$450 range
+The cost fluctuates based on time of year (want to go Christmas week? that is more expensive) the cost runs from $450-600 per hour (there is now a 7 hour minimum-it used to be 6).
+CNN wrongly calculated cost without factoring in the minimum hours.

-If you have a smaller family and a focused interest (princesses…thrill rides) they now have specialized tours that are $299 per person that follow a pre-set agenda.
+If you have a smaller family and a focused interest (princesses…thrill rides) Disney now has specialized tours that are $299 per person that follow a pre-set agenda.
 These options still get you to the front of the line, but don’t allow you to customize your day.

 2. Go directly to the fast pass line AS MANY TIMES as you want.
 Want to go on Rock n Roller Coaster ten times in a row?
 No problem!
 (This was my first time, not my tenth, and it in my defense, it goes REALLY fast).
-When you do Fast Pass Plus you get in the fast line, but you can only get three Fast Passes per day and you can only go in the line once per ride.
 On one trip the kids literally went on Big Thunder Mountain Railroad three or four times in a row.
 You don’t go to the front of the Fast Pass Line but I have never waited more than ten minutes.
 If you have been to Disney, you know the Stand By lines can be brutal, make you need a drink brutal.

 4. Zip from park to park and enter backstage like the real rock stars do.
 Last year my family booked a tour and we hit every major ride in three different parks, in ONE DAY.
 Oh, and we even had time for the Electric Light Parade with primo seating.
-The parks at Disneyworld are actually a fairly good distance from each other, so if you want to do Magic Kingdom and Animal Kingdom in one day the time to catch the shuttles alone can take 45 minutes.
+The parks at Disney World are actually a fairly good distance from each other, so if you want to do Magic Kingdom and Animal Kingdom in one day the time to catch the shuttles alone can take 45 minutes.
 Having a personal driver makes it possible to fit in so much more.
 This option is only available with the official Disney tours.